45 St. Clair Ave. West, Suite 600

 Medical Assistance in Dying

 A person suffering so badly that he or she wishes to die will now have that assistance from a physician — if doctors are prepared to assist and if the person meets an uncertain test of qualification.
 Our firm is fortunate to have one of Canada’s experts on the legal aspects of dying as Counsel.
 Mark Handelman has litigated more ‘end of life’ cases than any Canadian lawyer.
-He holds a masters Degree in bioethics and has also written on both withdrawing/withholding life-sustaining treatments and physician-assisted death.
+He holds a masters degree in bioethics and has also written on both withdrawing/withholding life-sustaining treatments and physician-assisted death.
 Whatever laws are eventually created to govern this process, our firm can assist your family through this difficult decision with empathy and dignity.

 Resources: